 Containers that are not completely dust-tight can introduce contaminants into your product, and if not handled carefully, segregation could occur, thus disturbing the uniformity of the blended recipe.

 At the other end of the materials handling scale is continuous processing.
 In this type of manufacturing system, each piece of equipment needed for each processing stage of the production line is directly coupled to the next.
 This significantly reduces the number of people needed for materials handling and the effort involved.

-However, the specialised nature of continuous production lines makes this system costly, and inevitably, some steps of the process are slower than others, meaning the whole production line is only as efficient as the slowest step.
+However, the specialized nature of continuous production lines makes this system costly, and inevitably, some steps of the process are slower than others, meaning the whole production line is only as efficient as the slowest step.
 It is difficult to modify a fixed production line to increase capacity, or to change a recipe, and if contamination or a fault occurs, then the entire line must be closed to resolve the problem, and an entire batch of product wasted.

-The Benefits of IBCs
+The Benefits of Intermediate Bulk Containers

 Matcon IBCs offer the benefits of both manual and continuous processing, while at the same time reducing or removing many of their drawbacks.